Scott-St/node-red-contrib-tplink-tapo-connect-api/README.md

     When verbose is selected a `"msg.payload.errorInf.track"` object is included.

+  - `"msg.config.terninal_random"` takes a boolean indicating the terminal to use.

+    When terminal_random is `true` a random terminal valid UUID is used (useful when various buttons are configured to attack same device).

 ## Pre-requisites

 The node-red-contrib-tapo-new-api requires `Node-RED 15.0.0 or higher` to be installed.